-16.12 Deleting Notification Definitions
+15.12 Deleting Notification Definitions

-Prerequisite: To delete a notification definition in $INFER^{\text{TM}}$, you must have the EDIT_NOTIFICATION_DEFINITION permission associated with the Organization Administrator Group, and perform the following steps:
+Prerequisite: To delete a notification definition in INFER $^{\text{m}}$, you must have the EDIT_NOTIFICATION_DEFINITION permission associated with the Organization Administrator Group, and perform the following steps:

-- 1. On the INFER^m UI, navigate to Alerts & Notifications > Notification Definitions. - 2.
+- 1. On the INFERTM UI, navigate to Templates > Notifications. - 2.
 From the listed alert definitions, click the enabled alert definition which you desire to disable. - 3.
-Under Actions drop-down menu, click Disable. - 4.
-The Delete Notification Definition pop-up appears as shown below:
+Under Actions drop-down menu, click Disable.

+4. The Delete Notification Definition pop-up appears as shown below: